mdda/deep-learning-workshop/ideas.md

     Submission format: abstract with no page limit.
 Please note that there will be no proceedings, i.e. the abstracts will not be published.
     We look forward for submissions that are novel, exciting and that appeal to the wider community.

-  Putting together something on the "Building, growing and sustaining ML communities" theme
+  Submitted a talk proposal on the theme "Building, growing and sustaining ML communities"

-### Coming Week :

 maincard_10936 :: Smooth Games Optimization and Machine Learning https://sgo-workshop.github.io/